p2panda/handbook/website/docs/03-networking/replication.md

 type SingleEntryAndPayload {
   """
-  The entry
+  entry bytes encoded as hexadecimal string
   """
-  entry: Entry!
+  entry: EncodedEntry!

   """
-  The payload, bytes encoded as hexadecimal string
+  operation (payload of the entry) bytes encoded as hexadecimal string
   """
-  payload: Payload
+  operation: EncodedOperation

   """
-  Get the certificate pool for this entry that can be used to verify the entry is valid.
+  get the certificate pool for this entry that can be used to verify the entry is valid.
   """
-  certificatePool: [Entry!]!
+  certificatePool: [EncodedEntry!]!
 }

-scalar Entry

-scalar EntryHash

-scalar LogId

-scalar Payload

-scalar PublicKey

-scalar SequenceNumber
 ```

 [queries]: /docs/organising-data/queries